t-shama/keda-dashboard/OVERVIEW.md

 The `formatLogs` method works the same as the `ScaleControllerDashboard`'s method except that it does one additional check--it finds logs that emit external metrics and finds the metrics associated with a scale decision.
 The KEDA scale controller seems to emit scale decision/activation logs before logs with external metrics.
 To solve this issue, all scale decision logs were additionally saved in a dictionary so that when an external metric was found, it could be added to a log with the same timestamp.
 One problem with this was that sometimes there are multiple metrics with the same timestamp, or a metric would be emitted in a slightly different timestamp.
 The solution I took was to not consider the milliseconds in the timestamp and round the timestamp's seconds up.
 However, sometimes metrics still do not match up with the correct logs, so more improvements need to be made here.

+`getLogs` is almost exactly the same as `getLogs` in `ScaleControllerLogPanel`.

 ### ScaleObjectDetailPanel, ScaleTargetPanel, and ScaledObjectLogPanel

 Both the `ScaleObjectDetailPanel` and `ScaledObjectLogPanel` are similar to the `ScaleControllerDashboard`'s counterparts with a few additional React components.
 The `ScaleTargetPanel` is also similar to the detail panels.

+An issue in the `ScaledObjectLogPanel` is that sometimes it does not pick up the input metrics correctly.
+This is primarily because metrics are not emitted in logs until after a scaled object is activated (and thus after the log showing that a scaled object activated is already displayed in the log table).

 ### TriggerTable